Best used cars in Canada for 2023

 Why register as the new owner?
 Because recalls.
 Recalls are issued by automakers to fix potential trouble with your car that may negatively affect its safety.
 Recall work is performed free of charge by dealerships, and many used cars have recalls in play.
 Registering as the new owner of a used vehicle makes sure that future recall notices are mailed to you in a timely fashion.

-The vehicles on this list were chosen after extensive and ongoing research of the used car marketplace as well as owners’ communities, expert reliability and dependability data, industry accolades, and a network of automotive repair professionals.
+The vehicles on this list were chosen after extensive and ongoing research of the used car marketplace as well as owners’ communities, expert reliability and dependability data, industry accolades and a network of automotive repair professionals.

-The 10 vehicles in this list are the models I’d most likely recommend to friends and family, based on the vehicles’ overall value, efficiency and reliability for the dollar, as well as the likelihood of a positive ownership experience.
+The vehicles in this list are the models I’d most likely recommend to friends and family, based on the vehicles’ overall value, efficiency and reliability for the dollar, as well as the likelihood of a positive ownership experience.

-If a link has an asterisk (*) at the end of it, that means it's an affiliate link and can sometimes result in a payment to MoneySense (owned by Ratehub Inc.) which helps our website stay free to our users.
-It's important to note that our editorial content will never be impacted by these links.
-We are committed to looking at all available products in the market, and where a product ranks in our article or whether or not it's included in the first place is never driven by compensation.
-For more details read our MoneySense Monetization policy.
+Affiliate (monetized) links can sometimes result in a payment to MoneySense (owned by Ratehub Inc.), which helps our website stay free to our users.
+If a link has an asterisk (*) or is labelled as “Featured,” it is an affiliate link.
+If a link is labelled as “Sponsored,” it is a paid placement, which may or may not have an affiliate link.
+Our editorial content will never be influenced by these links.
+We are committed to looking at all available products in the market.
+Where a product ranks in our article, and whether or not it’s included in the first place, is never driven by compensation.
+For more details, read our MoneySense Monetization policy.

 Share this article Share on Facebook Share on Twitter Share on Linkedin Share on Reddit Share on Email